 How Often Should You Replace Your Truck Tires?

 Your trucks tires work harder than any other part of your new or used truck.
 They’re the components that guide your truck over rugged terrain and, in short, take a beating day in day out.
-This means it’s important to not only keep up with tire maintenance but tire replacements as well.
 How often should you replace your truck tires?
 Read on to learn more from the experts at Rechtien International Trucks!

-Every truck is different; depending on the type of truck, specs like load capacity, gross vehicle weight rating, vocational applications, and more, will change.
+Every truck is different.
 This means that, unlike passenger cars, there’s no solid guide that lists the recommended tire replacement intervals for all semi trucks or work trucks.
-In Florida, a driver can usually expect to get up to 100,000 miles of drive from a semi truck tire set.
-Without a standardized guide, though, the most important thing you can do is stay up to date with tire maintenance.
+In Florida, a driver can usually expect to get up to 100,000 miles from a semi truck tire set.
+Without a standardized guide, though, the most important thing you can do is stay up to date with truck maintenance.

 Tire Maintenance Tips